ringcentral/engage-digital-messaging-ios/README.md

 API Reference
 -------------

-Please refer to [Dimelo Mobile SDK iOS API Reference](http://rawgit.com/dimelo/Dimelo-iOS/master/Reference/html/index.html) for advanced use.
+Please refer to [Engage Digital Messaging SDK iOS API Reference](http://rawgit.com/ringcentral/engage-digital-ios/master/Reference/html/index.html) for advanced use.
 Alternatively, you may consult `Dimelo/Dimelo.h` file.

 Supported Versions
 ------------------

-The Dimelo Mobile SDK is currently supporting **iOS 7.0 and above**.
+The Engage Digital Messaging SDK is currently supporting **iOS 7.0 and above**.

 Getting Started
 ---------------

-Follow these three mandatory steps to integrate the Dimelo Mobile Messaging in your application:
+Follow these three mandatory steps to integrate the Engage Digital  Messaging in your application:

 1. [Install the Dimelo library either via CocoaPods or manually](#install-the-dimelo-library-either-via-cocoapods-or-manually).
 2. [Choose your authentication method and initialize the SDK](#authentication-and-sdk-initialization).